usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/rbac/rbac.rst

 Viewing Default Roles
 ---------------------

 A set of default roles are provided by UForge.
-To view these default roles, use the command:
+To view these default roles, use the command ``uforge role list``:

 .. code-block:: shell

-	uforge role –list -u $ADMIN -p $PASS
+	uforge role list -u $ADMIN -p $PASS
 	Getting all the roles for the default organization ...
 	+--------------------------+----------------------------------------------------------------------------------+
 	| Name                     | Description                                                                      |